Alice Isn't Dead: Bonus episodes

 During the lead ups to the releases of Part 2 and Part 3, short bonus episodes were released to advertise the podcast's return.

 Part 2 (2017)

 Part 3 (2018)

-Another live show, entitled "The Finish Line," was be performed at Live at the Coronet in Los Angeles on April 27, 2019, and was released digitally on November 14, 2019.
+Another live show, entitled "The Finish Line", was performed at Live at the Coronet in Los Angeles on April 27, 2019, and was released digitally on November 14, 2019.

 Patreon-exclusive

 As part of the Patreon campaign for Part 3, several bonus episodes were released to patrons of the show.
-On October 14, 2019, the first four Patreon exclusive episodes were released publicly as a compilation episode called "The Window & The Mirror."
+On October 14, 2019, the first four Patreon exclusive episodes were released publicly as a compilation episode called "The Window & The Mirror".

+Novel

+Joseph Fink published a novel version of Alice Isn't Dead on November 20, 2018.
+A hardcover edition of this book was published in 2018 by Harper-Collins Publishers.
+It was copyrighted in 2018 by Joseph Fink.
+The letter to the reader was copyrighted in 2021 by Joseph Fink.
+First Harper Perennial paperback edition published 2021.
+Library of Congress Cataloging-in-Publication Data has been applied for.
+The ISBN is 978-0-06-284414-9 (pbk.)